deadtrickster/prometheus.erl/doc/prometheus_text_format.md

 </code></pre>
 <br />

-Format `registry` using the latest text format.
+Formats `Registry` using the latest text format.